PelleLille/hsl-docs/functions.rst

   Check if a key in the memory store exists.

   :param string key: the memory key
-  :return: if the key exists
+  :return: true if the key exists
   :rtype: boolean

 .. function:: memory_fetch(key)